 Over 300 businesses have licenses to conduct business in the City of Orland.
 A complete list, or a list of certain vendors (i.e. amusements, hotels, manufacturing), can be obtained by calling City Hall (530) 865-1600.
+You can obtain your own business license by completing the application and submitting it to City Hall.

 The Orland Area Chamber of Commerce can be contacted through their website or by calling (530) 366-8725.